jayantk/jklol/src/com/jayantkrish/jklol/experiments/geoquery/README.md

 ## Running the Experiment

-From the root jklol directory, run:
+First, <a href="https://github.com/jayantk/jklol">follow the installation and build instructions</a>.
+Next, from the root jklol directory, run:

     ./experiments/geoquery/scripts/run_singlefold_experiment.sh